-California State University campuses provide primary prevention programs to all incoming students and new employees through several platforms, which include, in person training during cadet orientation week and new employee orientation, annual online training through CSULearn, and numerous other interactive programs.
+California State University campuses provide primary prevention programs to all incoming students and new employees.
 California State University campuses provide ongoing prevention programs to all students and employees during their time at the institution.
 To comply with CSU Policy and 34 C.F.R. §668.46., campus-specific programs to prevent dating violence, domestic violence, sexual misconduct/sexual assault, sexual exploitation, and stalking will include:

-- A statement that the CSU prohibits dating violence, domestic violence, sexual misconduct/sexual assault, sexual exploitation, and stalking as defined under CSU policy and 34 C.F.R. §668.46. - The definitions of "dating violence," "domestic violence," "sexual assault," and "stalking" in the applicable jurisdiction, California (California Penal Code) and the definitions under CSU policy (to also include the CSU policy definition of "sexual exploitation"). - 3.
+- A statement that the CSU prohibits dating violence, domestic violence, sexual misconduct/sexual assault, sexual exploitation, and stalking as defined under CSU policy and 34 C.F.R. §668.46. - 2.
+The definitions of "dating violence," "domestic violence," "sexual assault," and "stalking" in the applicable jurisdiction, California (California Penal Code) and the definitions under CSU policy (to also include the CSU policy definition of "sexual exploitation"). - 3.
 The definition of "consent," in reference to sexual activity, in the applicable jurisdiction, California (California Penal Code), and the definition of "affirmative consent" under CSU policy. - 4.
 Common facts and myths about the causes of sexual misconduct/sexual assault. - 5.
 A description of safe and positive options for bystander intervention, as exemplified below. - 6.
 Information on risk reduction, exemplified below. - Information regarding campus, criminal, and civil consequences of engaging in acts of sexual misconduct/sexual assault, sexual exploitation, dating and domestic violence, and stalking. - 8.
 Information about reporting, adjudication, and disciplinary procedures as required by 34 C.F.R. §668.46 and as described in the procedures under the CSU Nondiscrimination Policy.